r0bertcode/z-crypt/README.md

 Node-JS Cryptography Library implementing the following

-- AES-256-CBC with HMAC-SHA256
+- AES-256-CBC with HMAC-SHA256 encryption and decryption

-- AES-256 with CCM Mode, and AAD
+- AES-256-CCM Mode(and AAD) encrpytion and decryption

-- Hashing + Salt function via PBKDF2S
+- Hashing + Salting via PBKDF2S/SHA512

+- File encryption and decrpytion via AES-256-CBC-HMAC-SHA256 or AES-256-CCM

 The Library is split into Classes, that take on a key and use re-use it, and core functions that either add utility or achieve similiar things with more options avaliable.
 ____
 Layout

-- AES Class = AES-256-CBC-HMAC-SHA256 encryption/decryption
+- <b>AES Class</b> | AES-256-CBC-HMAC-SHA256 encryption/decryption
-- AES_CCM Class = AES-256-CCM with AAD encryption/decryption
+- <b> AES_CCM Class </b> | AES-256-CCM with AAD encryption/decryption

-- encryptIv/decryptIv = AES-256-CBC-HMAC-SHA256 encryption decryption with optional param to provide custom IV ( Initial Vector )
+- <b> encrypt/decrypt </b> | AES-256-CBC-HMAC-SHA256 encryption decryption with optional param to provide custom IV ( Initial Vector )

-- encryptCCM/decryptCCM = AES-256-CCM encryption/decryption with optional params to provide custom IV or AAD ( Additional authenticated data )
+- <b> encryptCCM/decryptCCM</b> | AES-256-CCM encryption/decryption with optional params to provide custom IV or AAD ( Additional authenticated data )

-- saltHash = Hash and then salt data/string, using PBKDF2S
+- <b> hashPBK </b> | Hash and then salt data/string, using PBKDF2S

+- <b> hashSHA </b> | Hash with optional salt, using SHA512

+- <b> encryptFile/decrpytFile </b> | File encryption and decryption, utilizing AES-256-CBC with HMAC-SHA256

+- <b> encryptFileCCM/decryptFileCCM </b> | File encryption and decryption, utilizing AES-256-CCM

-- secretKey = Util function to generate a hex key of N bytes
+- <b> secretKey </b> | Util function to generate a hex key of N bytes
 _________

 ## <b>AES Class</b>